|Hotels & hostels|

 The amazing trencadis on the serpentine bench at Park Guell

 It is said, that when they were decorating the curved bench, the workers would use bits of broken tile and glass, that they had found on their way to work at Park Guell.
 The architecht Jupol even smashed up some of this own dinner service to find the right pieces.
-And he raided the kitchen for crockery from the other resident of Parc Guell at the time, who was a lawyer called Martín Trías Domènech.
+And he raided the kitchen for crockery from the other resident of Parc Guell at the time, who was a lawyer named Martín Trías Domènech.

 Gaudi designed the gate house and administration building in a fairytale gingerbread house style.